A Method Expanding 2 by 2 Contingency Table by Obtaining Tendencies of Boolean Operators: Boolean Monte Carlo Method: Discussion

-In this study, we proposed a new method (BMCM) to model interactions of binomial variables by assigning Boolean operators, and to expand the 2 by 2 contingency table to handle multivariate cases.
-We applied the BMCM to data of which variables and outcome were randomly determined.
-This analysis showed that there was no significant result (Appendix).
-We applied the BMCM to data that was dependent on one variable.
-This data had null data, which was significant, and some operators could be determined.
-In the model $x_1$ \fbox{1} $x_2$ \fbox{2} $x_3=x_O$, \fbox{1} tended to be ``$or$'' and \fbox{2} tended to be ``$and$.”
-When \fbox{1} was ``$or$'' and \fbox{2} was ``$and$,” the calculation between $x_2$ and $x_3$ was performed first, and then the calculation between $x_1$ and the result of $x_2$ \fbox{2} $x_3$ was performed.
-This model with operators ( \fbox{1} $=or$, \fbox{2} $=and$) might reflect the fact that $x_1$ determined $x_O$, and $x_2$ and $x_3$ were assigned randomly.
-We could interpret the model $x_1$ \fbox{1} $x_3$ \fbox{2} $x_2=x_O$, in the same way because there was symmetry between $x_2$ and $x_3$.
 Applications of Boolean functions have been attempted in medicine.
-Previous studies applied this method mainly for the gene regulatory network (GRN).
-In these studies, to construct GRN models, operators between variables should be determined using methods such as the Bayesian approach \citep{lin_logic_2014,zhou_gene_2004}, Markov chain approach \citep{xiao_tutorial_2009}, and satisfiability problem solver (SAT solver) approach \citep{moskewicz_chaff:_nodate,lin_application_2012}.
-These studies construct models of mutual interaction of genes by operators.
-These mutual interactions often can be interpreted as a GRN.
-A hypothesis of constructing a GRN randomly was also reported.
-Kauffman\citep{kauffman_metabolic_1969} studied an approach for a GRN that is randomly connected.
-Pal R et al.\citep{pal_generating_2005} discussed a method to construct random attractors to examine GNR.
-To our knowledge, the combination of random assignment of operators and the frequentist approach to operators have not been reported.
-We consider this method can be applied not only to genes, but also to medical tests because the BMCM can expand the 2 by 2 contingency table.
-This expansion enables us to discuss the odds ratio in multivariate cases.
-A logistic regression model is also used to estimate the odds ratio in multivariate cases.
-Using a logistic regression model, we can calculate additive interactions of variables \citep{hosmer_applied_2013}.
-However, when we assume explanatory variables are independent of each other, we cannot consider non-additive interactions.
-Pepe et al.\citep{pepe_limitations_2004} pointed out that there was a pitfall in using the logistic regression model for medical markers.
+Previous studies applied boolean function mainly for the gene regulatory network (GRN).
+In these studies, to construct GRN models, operators between variables were determined by some methods such as the Bayesian approach\cite{lin_logic_2014,zhou_gene_2004}, Markov chain approach \cite{xiao_tutorial_2009}, and satisfiability problem solver (SAT solver) approach. \cite{Moskewicz_2001,lin_application_2012} These studies construct models of mutual interaction of genes by boolean operators.
+These mutual interactions often were interpreted as a GRN.
+Attempts to construct a GRN randomly were also reported.
+Kauffman \cite{kauffman_metabolic_1969} studied an approach for a GRN that was randomly connected.
+Pal R et al.\cite{pal_generating_2005} discussed a method to construct random attractors to examine GNR.
+As mentioned in method section, by assigning $\wedge$ and $\vee$ randomly, BMCM can be applied to a dataset of which the number of variables is large.
+To our knowledge, the random assignment of operators and the frequentist approach in determining operators have not been reported.
+We consider this method can be applied not only to genes but also to medical tests because the BMCM can construct a 2 by 2 contingency table in multivariate situation.
+This property of the method enables us to discuss the odds ratio in multivariate cases.
+In calculating odds ratio, logistic regression model is used for multivariate cases.
+Using a logistic regression model, we can calculate additive interactions of variables.\cite{hosmer_applied_2013} However, when we assume explanatory variables are independent with each other, we cannot consider non-additive interactions.
+Pepe et al.\cite{pepe_limitations_2004} pointed out that there was a pitfall in using the logistic regression model for medical markers.
 They argued that strong associations are required for meaningful classification accuracy in using the logistic regression model.
-The BMCM has a disadvantage in weighting variables, similar to the logistic regression model, whereas it has an advantage in modeling interactions.
-Thus, the BMCM can be an option to evaluate medical markers.
+The BMCM has a disadvantage in weighting variables, whereas it may have an advantage in modeling interactions because operator can be interpreted as interaction.
+To clarify property of BMCM, further study should be done.
 This study has some limitations.
-First, this method can be applied only to binomial data.
-Second, an interpretation of results can be complex (Appendix A), as the number and order of variables and positions of parentheses increase exponentially.
-Moreover, variables can be incommutable.
-Third, when a contingency table is written, we can use different functions.
-For example, we can choose a function to maximize sensitivity and choose another function to maximize specificity.
-There can be many cross tables and there may be a person who does not belong to any faithful categories.
-In this case, we should index the number of stateless persons.
-To clarify properties of this method, further study should be done.
+First, this method can be applied only to binomial data and variables cannot be weighted.
+However, this model can determine the relations of variables.
+BMCM can be an option in analysis.
+Second, an interpretation of results can be complex because the number of orders of variables increase exponentially.
+However, we can estimate the order of variables from previous studies.
+Third, when a 2 by 2 contingency table is written, we can use different functions.
+For example, we can choose a function to maximize sensitivity whereas we can choose another function to maximize specificity.
+There can be many cross tables.
+However, in this case, we can use each table case by case.